AuM0b/S5MS/README.md

 * **Always block connection:** *self-explanatory.*
 * **Periodically block connection:** *block connection for a couple of seconds after every minute.*

-## Limitations:
+## Limitations
 * You can't play online properly, because game servers will kick you for being disconnected from Steam, even for short period of time.
-* Steam must be launched with *-tcp* parameter for it to react fast on failed packets.
+* Steam is recommended to be launched with *-tcp* parameter for it to react fast on failed packets.
+* Program will overwrite your current Steam status.
 * Requires administrator rights to work with Firewall.